Making Algebra Child's Play

 The system uses a blue pawn to represent the unknown number “x”, numbered cubes to represent the constants, and an image of the balance scale on which to represent the equation.
 The student then uses “legal moves” to simplify the equation by removing an equal number of blue pawns from each side.

 More recently, Borenson developed app versions of Hands-On Equations.
-There is a free version called The Fun Way to Learn Algebra, as well as paid versions: Hands-On Equations 1, 2 and 3 for IOS, Android, and Kindle devices.
-The apps have obtained an average rating of 4.75 and have received strong reviews.
-Here is a review by Smart Apps for Kids.
+The Fun Way to Learn Algebra, Hands-On Equations 1, 2 and 3 for IOS, Android, and Kindle devices.
+The apps have obtained STELLAR Ratings and have received strong reviews.

 Although the app was intended for young kids, Borenson was pleasantly surprised that many of the five-star reviews came from adults who had not experienced prior success with algebra.
 For example, one user wrote, “This app taught me in 5 minutes what I could never understand in algebra.”
 Another wrote, “I’m terrified of mathematics and once I practiced with this, it really opened up a whole new world for me and made me feel so comfortable with algebra.”